Vanguard vs. BlackRock: what’s the difference?

 Vanguard primarily focuses on managing its own funds and ETFs.
 BlackRock offers various investment options through its iShares ETFs, but it may not provide full-service brokerage accounts.

-If you’re looking for an option that lets you play a hands-on role in your investing decisions, Vanguard would be the better option.
+If you’re looking for an option that lets you play a hands-on role in your investing decisions, Vanguard might be the better option.
 If you’re looking for passive options, either firm could be the answer.

 Which platform offers better support for long-term, passive investing?

 Vanguard is renowned for its commitment to passive investing and is a popular choice for those seeking low-cost, long-term investment strategies.
-BlackRock offers a variety of options, including a good balance of active and passive options.

 Can I access my Vanguard or BlackRock accounts online and through mobile apps?